lextm/jekyll-theme-chirpy/_posts/2012-11-17-how-to-compile-bouncy-castle-on-mono-linux.md

 After all these steps, you should have crypto project compiled without any problem.

-There can still be some issues compiling crypto-test project, but that’s a unit test project which does not matter much, so you can safely ignore it.
+There can still be some issues compiling crypto-test project, but that's a unit test project which does not matter much, so you can safely ignore it.

 Linux
 Mono